How to Pay for Graduate School

 Best Practices in Paying for Graduate School

 As with any investment, it’s wise to think long-term.
-This includes an assessment of what you’ll put in vs. how it will pay off in what matters to you (a salary increase, personal enrichment, etc.).
+This includes an assessment of what you’ll put in vs. how it will pay off in what matters to you (a salary increase, personal enrichment, or greater professional opportunities).

 Where to Start

 Your Financial Aid Office

 Professionals in student aid offices know grad school financing options in and out.
 They can also provide school-specific information on the percentage of their graduate students who receive funding and the average cumulative debt their graduates hold.

 Students and Teachers

 Those who teach within your program and the students who attend their classes might offer further insights on how and where to find graduate school funding.
 They’ll also have a unique perspective on how to make the most of your time and investment.